-You may be wondering if you need to pay financial professionals more for better returns.
-On the contrary, the lower the fees, usually much higher are your odds of success.
-Fees and cost squander returns.
-The only thing that higher costs guarantee is that more wealth will trickle up from your account to the pockets of your broker/advisor.
-And research has actually shown that disciplined investing with lower cost investments has in the long run outperformed more expensive conventional, speculative strategies (see our Resources section).
-Minimizing your costs remains one of the key principles that improves the odds of investment success.
+You may wonder if you need to pay financial professionals more for better returns.
+On the contrary, the lower the fees, the higher your odds of success usually.
+Fees and costs squander returns.
+The only thing that higher costs guarantee is that more wealth will drain from your account to the pockets of your broker/advisor.
+And research has shown that disciplined investing with lower-cost investments has, in the long run, outperformed more expensive conventional, speculative strategies (see our Resources section).
+Minimizing your costs remains one fundamental principle that improves the odds of investment success.
 Since you put up 100% of the capital and take 100% of the risk, you should maximize how much of YOUR returns you keep.

 So, what is a “reasonable” AUM fee?
 Bob Veres is a Financial Planning columnist in San Diego and publisher of Inside Information, considered the most important information resource in the financial advisory space.
 In 2017 he conducted a comprehensive fee survey (2017 Planning Profession Fee Survey).
 Here is a summary of the findings.

 Without clear profession-wide data, it is difficult to determine “reasonable” fees for client portfolios.
 1% has been thrown around as an “industry standard,” but is this true for portfolios of all sizes?
 Is it true for ANY size?
 Bob’s survey sought to address this question in the most straightforward possible way: by asking survey respondents to provide us their AUM fee level for client portfolios of different sizes.
 On average, SCM Investment Services fees were lower than 85% of firms.